 Cleansing Home Ostara Ritual

-Throw open those windows and cleanse your home in your preferred method for a spring Ostara ritual.
+Throw open those windows and cleanse your home in your preferred method for a lovely Spring Equinox ritual.
 Bring that fresh energy into your home using all five senses.
 Decorate with bright, beautiful flowers like daffodils or tulips.
 Include happy colors with new blankets, pillows, or other decor items.

 Add that energy to your pets because they’ve been cooped up all Winter too!
 Light some new candles using their corresponding color meanings or choose a scent from the correspondences listed above.
 It’s a great time to do some Spring cleaning and donate items you no longer use.